 Salt is said to be a pretty effective dandelion killer.

 Take about a tablespoon of salt, pile it on the dandelion right where it pops out of the ground, and leave it there.
 After a couple days you should have dead dandelions everywhere.
 Just be careful not to get the salt on surrounding plants.
+Many plants and grasses can be damaged by salt, so it might not just be the dandelion you are killing.
+Use sparingly.

 Get some chickens.